religion mythology archaeology history

 Expert in Agriculture and Religion

-would not necessarily be surprising if experts on "farming and gardening" discussed such a purportedly
+necessarily be surprising if experts on "farming and gardening" discussed such a purportedly important and

-important and allegedly widespread phenomenon, which Christian tradition claims spread like wildfire during
+allegedly widespread phenomenon, which Christian tradition claims spread like wildfire during the first and

-the first and second centuries.
-In this regard, ancient Roman scholar and statesman Marcus Terentius Varro
+second centuries.
+In this regard, ancient Roman scholar and statesman Marcus Terentius Varro (116–27 BCE)

-(116–27 BCE) wrote extensively about religion and agriculture; unfortunately, his works on
+wrote extensively about religion and agriculture; unfortunately, his works on religion were

-religion were destroyed, leaving us to wonder why and whether or not they may have contained information
+destroyed, leaving us to wonder why and whether or not they may have contained information damaging to

-damaging to Christian origins.
+Christian origins.
 Varro's book about agriculture, however, survives.
-So, here we have an
+So, here we have an important

-important ancient scholar who wrote about both religion and "farming and gardening."
-Others would likely
+ancient scholar who wrote about both religion and "farming and gardening."
+Others would likely follow

 Even if we reduce the list down to just two people, Philo and Seneca, the question still remains